hhas/SwiftAutomation/doc-source/6 application-objects.md

 ## Creating application objects

 Before you can communicate with a scriptable application you must create an application object.
-When targeting local applications, the glue's default constructor is usually the best choice.
+When targeting local applications, the glue's own default constructor is usually the best choice.
 For example, to target TextEdit:

     let textedit = TextEdit()

-This uses the bundle identifier of the application from which the glue was originally generated (e.g. "com.apple.TextEdit") to locate the application on the current machine, or returns `nil` if no match is found.
-(See `-[NSWorkspace URLForApplicationWithBundleIdentifier:]` for more information.)
+This locates the target application using the same bundle identifier as the application from which the glue was originally generated (in this case "com.apple.TextEdit").

-Alternatively, one of the following initializers may be used (e.g. if multiple versions of the application are installed, or the application is running on another machine):
+Alternatively, one of the following initializers may be used to target the desired application more precisely (for example, if more than one version is installed or if it's running on another machine):

     // application's name or full path (`.app` suffix is optional) SomeApplication(name: String, ...)